freeelancer/chatty/readme.md

 ### Future Improvements

+- Fix export and init genesis, add test cases
 - Allow state updates to group conversation like adding/updating of pubkey, participants, admin
 - State pruning of messages passed a certain duration.
 This can be either done through beginblockers or at the beginning of every createMessage transaction
+- Use another way to store one-to-one conversations between two users.
+Current way stores each conversation twice under two different keys (addressA+addressB and addressB+addressA).
+It is done this way to faciliate quicker queries of getting all conversations of a single user.